rebeccaringuette/kamodo-core/paper/paper.md

 The PysatKamodo [@pysatKamodo] interface is made available in a separate git repository.
 Readers for various space weather models and data sources are under development by the Community Coordinated Modling Center and are hosted in their official NASA repository [@nasaKamodo].

-Kamodo's unit system is built on SymPy [@10.7717/peerj-cs.103] and shares many of the unit conversion capabilities of `Astropy` [@astropy] with two key differences:
+Kamodo's unit system is built on SymPy [@10.7717/peerj-cs.103] and shares many of the unit conversion capabilities of `Astropy` [@astropy; @astropy2] with two key differences:
 Kamodo uses an explicit unit conversion system, where units are declared during function registration and appropriate conversion factors are automatically inserted on the right-hand-side of final expressions, which permits back-of-the-envelope validation.
-Second, units are treated as function metadata, so the types returned by functions need only support algebraic manipulation (Numpy [@harris2020array], Pandas [@reback2020pandas], etc).
+Second, units are treated as function metadata, so the types returned by functions need only support algebraic manipulation [Numpy, @harris2020array; Pandas, @reback2020pandas; etc].
-Output from kamodo-registered functions may still be cast into other unit systems that require a type, such as Astropy [@astropy] and Pint [@pint].
+Output from kamodo-registered functions may still be cast into other unit systems that require a type, such as Astropy [@astropy; @astropy2] and Pint [@pint].

 Kamodo can utilize some of the capabilities of raw data APIs such as HAPI, and a HAPI kamodo subclass is maintained in the ccmc readers repository [@nasaKamodo].
 However, Kamodo also provides an API for purely functional data access, which allows users to specify positions or times for which interpolated values should be returned.
 To that end, a prototype for functional REST api [@fielding2000rest] is available [@ensembleKamodo] and an RPC api [@nelson2020remote] for direct access from other programming languages is under development.